OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 })
 ```

-The following example extends the provider by taking into account the marked rows in a table
+The following example extends the provider by taking into account the marked rows in a table and nd sets the background to green in the first column.

 app.module.ts